 Pork chops go Gallic in this homey dish that’s particularly perfect for fall.
 Sautéed apples join bacon, white wine, cream, and mustard for a sensational sauce.
 If you don’t eat pork but do eat chicken, try the French classic Poulet Vallée d’Auge, with very similar flavors.
 And to up the apple ante, you can use Calvados apple brandy in place of the Cognac or Armagnac in this recipe.
 Get our Pork Chops with Apples and Mustard Sauce recipe.

-Sauerkraut and apples beautifully demonstrate the opposites attract theory: the one’s sweet complements the other’s sour, and vice versa.
-This casserole adds kielbasa for heartiness (you can substitute your favorite sausage, like chicken apple, or even go meatless), and although it’s sliced potatoes shingling the one-pot meal here, you could overlap sliced apples on top instead.
-(And if you really can’t enough of them together, try making this red cabbage kraut with apples and cloves and then using it in the dish.)
+Sauerkraut and apples beautifully demonstrate the “opposites attract” theory: the one’s sweet complements the other’s sour, and vice versa.
+This casserole adds kielbasa for heartiness (you can substitute your favorite sausage, like chicken-apple, or even go meatless), and although it’s sliced potatoes shingling the one-pot meal here, you could overlap sliced apples on top instead.
+(And if you really can’t enough of them together, try making this red cabbage kraut with apples and cloves and then using it in this dish.)
 Get the recipe.

 Sheet pan dinners are wonderful in every way—chop up your ingredients (here, chicken thighs, apples, and vegetables), toss everything with your seasoning (classic lemon, garlic, and thyme in this case), and pop it in the oven to roast until crispy, juicy, and caramelized.
 We’re also eyeing this rosemary-balsamic sheet pan chicken with apples and bacon, but you can customize to your heart’s content.
 Foil-lined pans make clean up easy too.
 Serve with simple mashed potatoes or wild rice on the side.
 Get the recipe.

 You may have put apples in your stuffing, but have you ever stuffed the apples themselves?
 Clearly, whether you try them on the grill, with a vegan walnut-herb stuffing, or with goat cheese and bacon, it’s a great idea.
 This version uses a pork and breadcrumb stuffing with sage and onions, and would obviously be great at Thanksgiving, but also makes a nice meal by itself, maybe with a salad on the side.
+It’s basically the autumn answer to the stuffed tomatoes of summer.
 Get the recipe.

 This Persian dish has everything you love about beef stew in general (mainly, tender hunks of meat and thick, savory sauce), but dried apricots and fresh apples take the place of carrots and potatoes—which the French happen to call pommes de terre, or apples from the earth, in case that makes you feel any less hesitant about adding fruit to stew.
 Make sure you use apples that retain their shape during cooking, and cut them into large chunks so they don’t disintegrate.
 Turmeric, cinnamon, rose petals, cardamom, nutmeg, and cloves lend a gorgeous warm fragrance to this delicious dish.
 Get the recipe.

 Fish with apples isn’t something you see too often, but it makes perfect sense.
-A simple warm apple and onion salad go swimmingly with firm white fish sautéed in butter, finished with a gentle cider pan sauce.
+A pan sauce of apple cider and bourbon is a great contrast to meaty salmon, and would be good served with a simple warm apple slaw (just skip the kielbasa—and the bacon, if you wish).
 This is how pescatarians do fall.
 Get the recipe.

 For a cold soup you can enjoy before summer’s over, try this intriguing ajo blanco that adds apples to the classic almond and garlic formula, but when the nights get chillier, tuck into this curried cauliflower and apple soup from Daniel Boulud.
 The chef suggests adding shrimp to make it more of a meal, but we also like the idea of toasting slices of our Apple and Cheddar Quick Bread and serving them on the side.
 Get the recipe.